 P.L.
-106-246 appropriates \$865.3 million for cleanup at base closure sites, the same amount that the House and Senate had proposed and the Administration requested.
-The law also transfers \$9.6 million in current FY2000 funds from the Defense-Wide Operation and Maintenance Account to a special account reserved to fund cleanup activities required under CERCLA at the Macalloy site in Charleston, South Carolina.
+106-246 appropriated \$865.3 million for cleanup at base closure sites, the same as the Administration requested, but \$542.7 million more than the FY2000 funding level of \$322.6 million.
+As discussed on page 5, the Administration requested a substantial increase in funding to pay for outstanding projects that were approved in FY2000 but not scheduled to begin until FY2001.
+Of the total appropriation of \$865.3 million for cleanup projects at base closure sites, \$365 million will be used to finance outstanding projects from FY2000, and the remaining \$500.3 million will be used to finance new projects to be approved in FY2001.
+The law also transferred \$9.6 million in unexpended FY2000 funds from the Defense-Wide Operation and Maintenance Account to a special account reserved to fund cleanup activities required under CERCLA at the Macalloy site in Charleston, South Carolina.
 Additionally, the conference committee on H.R.
 4425 included report language which directs the Army to develop and operate a thermochemical conversion pilot plant at Fort Ord in California for remediating hazardous materials.
 This process changes asbestos and other hazardous substances into a non-hazardous mineral.
 According to the committee's report, DOE has demonstrated the effectiveness of the technology, and EPA has approved it for use as an environmental remediation technique.